Our point-of-view on palm oil

 Palm oil is in close to 50% of the packaged products we consume

-The danger of palm oil
+The concern about palm oil

 With global demand outstripping supply, palm oil plantations are continually expanding at the cost of rainforests in Indonesia and Malaysia, the world’s largest producers.
 This isn’t great news for endangered species such as the Sumatran and Bornean orangutan, Sumatran tiger, Sumatran rhino and Bornean and Sumatran elephant.
 If that wasn’t bad enough, deforestation also releases enormous carbon stocks within the land, which knocks a hole in the global fight against climate change.
 Also, forest conservation is not a top priority in the industrial production of palm oil.
 While it can be grown on non-forest land, companies find it more commercially viable to take over forest land since they benefit from selling timber from logged areas before establishing new plantations.